jrutkauskas/spring2019-449-rec/README.md

 # Spring 2019 CS449 Recitation

+## Update: Finals Week Office Hours

+My finals week office hours will be:

+- Tuesday from 12pm – 1pm

+- Wednesday from 10am – 12pm

+- Friday from 1pm – 3pm

+In my usual office, SENSQ 5806

+I may try to snag a different classroom if the office fills up, in that case, I'd put a sign on the door saying which classroom I moved to.

+Best of luck to everyone during finals week!

 ## Introduction
 This repository contains the slides, questions, and related materials for my 449 recitation.

 This webpage:	https://github.com/jrutkauskas/spring2019-449-rec
 \
 Course Webpage:	https://jarrettbillingsley.github.io/teaching/classes/cs0449/

 ## UTA Info